 Spanier is a former chairman of the NCAA Division I board of directors and Bowl Championship Series presidential oversight committee.

 Talk of possible NCAA sanctions started circulating outside Beaver Stadium shortly after the statue’s removal Sunday morning.

 “I’m worried that they will give us the death penalty,” said State College resident, Penn State graduate and recent trustee candidate Vincent Tedesco.
 “I’m worried for State College because of the economic impact, I’m worried about the kids that go to school here and I’m worried about (coach Bill) O’Brien and the players.”

 The NCAA’s swift action has surprised Pompano Beach, Fla., lawyer Michael Buckner, whose firm specializes in college sports law and NCAA infractions.
-Buckner said in a statement Sunday that any NCAA-imposed sanction against Penn State at this stage may potentially violate federal and state notions of due and fair process for five reasons:• The school’s conduct is not a violation of an existing NCAA rule.
+Buckner said in a statement Sunday that any NCAA-imposed sanction against Penn State at this stage may potentially violate federal and state notions of due and fair process for five reasons:

 “As legal counsel for colleges and universities before NCAA committees, we are extremely concerned about the possible NCAA actions and urge the organization to comply with its existing processes and procedures to address the Penn State sexual abuse scandal,” Buckner said.

 Guy Cipriano can be reached at 231-4643.
 Follow him on Twitter @cdtguy